 In order to get good pictures of a moving heart, we need your pulse rate to be nice a slow.
 If your pulse rate is too fast, you may be given medication to slow it down using this cannula.
 Usually we use beta-blockers – please tell the team if you are asthmatic or are allergic to these.
-You may also get a few puffs of GTN spray under your tongue – this helps open up the arteries.
+You may also get a few puffs of GTN spray or a tablet placed under your tongue – this helps open up the arteries.

 Once your heart rate has settled. you will be asked to raise your arms above your head.
 You will then go through some breathing manoeuvres prior to the scan – this is to ensure you can hold your breath long enough and to see what your heart rate does when you do this.

 You will then get a quick CT “scout” image of your chest – this allows the radiographer to position the scans so that just your heart is imaged.

 Finally, you will get the CT scan itself.
 You will hear some automated instructions about breathing in and holding your breath.
 The injection of contrast may feel warm inside – try and relax and keep holding your breath until the instruction to “breath away”.
 The scan is then finished.

 You will have the cannula removed and asked to wait for a period of time before you can leave.
 This is just to make sure you feel well after any beta-blocker medication and have no allergic response to the contrast.

 Depending on your heart rate before the scan, you may be given a few tablets of a beta-blocker to take in the day or two before the scan – the instructions will be provided by the radiology department.
 Avoid all caffeine for 12 hours beforehand so your heart rate is not increased.
 Take all your normal medication that day unless you have been given any specific instructions by the radiology department.
 Try to have had just a light meal beforehand and avoid much food for 4 hour prior to the test.